 This highly personalized and direct marketing creates a digital dialog with readers-especially young readers who are confident and enthusiastic about technology.
 It also creates a feeling of being connected, albeit virtually, using a system that has been known to inversely foster physical isolation.
 This type of connection between writer and reader is becoming a growing expectation opposed to a preference.
 I suspect the key is finding a medium that works.
 As Patricia Post indicted in her editorial, From the Director, CMLE has recently begun to engage in various forms of social marketing (this blog) with our target audiences (libraries and library professionals) to acknowledge that libraries are key stakeholders in the ever present cycle of information development, access and sharing.
 Click here to read the full article (May 2013).

-This entry was posted in Academic, General, Public, School Media Specialist, Special, Uncategorized and tagged Author, books, Marketing, publishers, Resources, Social Media, Social Networking, Technology, young adults.
+This entry was posted in Academic, General, Public, School Media Specialist, Special, Uncategorized and tagged Author, books, Marketing, Publisher, Resources, Social Media, Social Networking, Technology.